FrancescoSaverioZuppichini/Flue/README.md

 ###Reduce
 The other important function is the 'reduce', it is automatically registered by Flue into the global dispatcher.
 What does it?
 It reduces the actions.
-It receive an action as argument and switch behavior accordently on the action's type.
+It receives an action as argument and switch behaviour accordingly on the action's type.
 Usually a *switch* statement is used.
 In our example:
 ```javascript
  reduce(action) {
      switch (action.type) {